 The undesirability of the libertarian free will was something that left me rather puzzled though, and I still don’t quite understand why he’s so adamant that it’s pointless.
-In his view, it's not worth wanting because free will, as he defines it, has nothing to do with being free from determinism, but, as mentioned above, with “being morally competent” - the requirements of which can be studied and found by studying biology as opposed to physics: the ability to collect reliable information from the environment, to reason and be rational, to have desires and ambitions which are not forced or coerced and to act freely upon them in a way which is consistent with the causal laws of nature and will have the predictable outcome.
+In his view, it's not worth wanting because free will, as he defines it, has nothing to do with being free from determinism, but, as mentioned above, with “being morally competent” - the requirements of which can be found by studying biology as opposed to physics: the ability to collect reliable information from the environment, to reason and be rational, to have desires and ambitions which are not forced or coerced and to act freely upon them in a way which is consistent with the causal laws of nature and will have the predictable outcome.
 And for all that, there's no requirement for any actual, real quantum randomness - pseud-randomness is good enough and we know the brain can do it.
 And so, to the question “Do we have free will?” he’ll reply with his usual aplomb: “Do we have the magical kind of free will many people want?
 No. But who cares?
 Do we have a free will worth wanting, yes we do.
 And that’s all that matters.”
 With Dennett, there is always a matter-of-fact, voilà tone to what he says that makes him equally convincing and infuriating!

 On the one hand, his “magic” response is frustrating because I don’t think the libertarian kind of free will is magic.
 I for one don’t see it that way.
 My intuitive interest in libertarian free will certainly doesn’t mean that I hope there’s real magic in the Universe – it just means I’m interested in whether such a conception of free will is scientifically possible.
 So he loses me a bit when he goes down that road, because I don’t think that the only alternative to compatibilism is magic.